eclipse-vertx/vert.x/new/core_manual_java.md

 Individual HTTP response headers can be written using the `putHeader` method.
 For example:

-    request.response.putHeader('Content-Length', '0');
+    request.response.putHeader("Content-Length", "0");

 Response headers must all be added before any parts of the response body are written.

-If you wish to add several headers in one operation, just call `putHeaders` with a hash of the headers:
+If you wish to add several headers in one operation, you can call `putAllHeaders`, passing in a `java.util.Map` of the headers.

-    request.response.putHeaders({ 'Content-Length' : '0', 'Some-Other-Header': 'abc'});
+    request.response.putAllHeaders(headerMap);

 #### Chunked HTTP Responses and Trailers